Campus development

 How we report and audit our sustainability work

-Our sustainability work is based on the UN Global Compact's 10 principles on human rights, labour rights, the environment and corruption, but also on the UN's Sustainable Development Goals, and we report annually in accordance with the Global Reporting Initiative's (GRI) guidelines.
+Our sustainability work is based on the UN Global Compact's 10 principles on human rights, labour rights, the environment, and anti-corruption, as well as the UN's Sustainable Development Goals.
+We report annually in accordance with the Global Reporting Initiative (GRI) guidelines, as well as the EU Taxonomy and TCFD (Task Force on Climate-related Financial Disclosure).

 Responsibilities